 where scriptname.pbs is the filename of the sample PBS script

 Checking License Availability in PBS

-On Stokes and Stoney users can specify the number of tokens required per job so that jobs will only be started if there are enough tokens available.
+On Stokes users can specify the number of tokens required per job so that jobs will only be started if there are enough tokens available.
 This can be done by including the following lines in the PBS script.

 where M is the number of parallel tokens required for a job.
 The base Fluent token provides four parallel tokens so a job requires the number of cores minus four.
 For example, a two node job requires 24 - 4 = 20 parallel tokens.